Glyphack/Glyphack/content/blog/dv-6.md

 They provide everything that is happening in the app on the screen to [walk around](https://bernsteinbear.com/blog/walking-around/) the app.

 That's all there is to the UI.
-Rest of it are small functionalities to create a circuit faster.
+The Rest of it are small functionalities to create a circuit faster.
 The next part is about the design and code of the application

 ---